images/header-logo-DOUBLE.png Ted Adams Trust | Scholarships for mature nurses studying at the University of Surrey ƒ

 Scholarships for student nurses

-We are willing to provide financial assistance by way of a scholarship to support mature students (25 years and over) living in the Guildford and surrounding areas who want to study Adult, Mental Health or Children's Nursing or Midwifery at the University of Surrey.
-The Scholarship is worth £3,000 each year of study up to a total of £9,000.
+We are willing to provide financial assistance by way of a scholarship to support students living in the Guildford and surrounding areas who want to study Adult, Mental Health or Children's Nursing or Midwifery at the University of Surrey.
+The Scholarship is worth £4,000 each year of study up to a total of £12,000.
 All applicants must meet the following criteria:

-• Applying to study on one of the following courses at the University of Surrey:
+• Applying to study one of the following courses at the University of Surrey:

 • Nursing Studies (Registered Nurse Mental Health Nursing) BSc (Hons)